 - 8:30 a.m. – 12:00 p.m.
 (Sunday) - During Winter months only

-- Christine Arnold, MSN, CPNP received her diploma in Nursing from Harrisburg Polyclinic Hospital School of Nursing, BSN from Thomas Jefferson University, MSN (Young Family Nurse Practitioner Track) in 1993, and has worked at Penn State’s Milton S. Hershey Medical Center for 13 years.
-Areas of special interest include newborns/breastfeeding, pediatric weight management and adolescent health care.
-She is a member of Dauphin County Safe Kids, and Capital Area Head Start where she is a on the Medical Advisory Board.
-When not at work, she can be found taking Dressage lessons with her palomino gelding quarter horse or trying to train her rescued mixed breed dog named “Gracie.”
+- Christine Arnold, MSN, CRNP received her diploma in Nursing from Harrisburg Polyclinic Hospital School of Nursing, BSN from Thomas Jefferson University and MSN Young Family Nurse Practitioner Track in 1993, and has worked at Penn State Milton S. Hershey Medical Center for more than 10 years.
+Areas of special interest include newborns and breastfeeding, pediatric weight management and adolescent health care.
+She is a member of Dauphin County Safe Kids, and Capital Area Head Start where she is a member of the Medical Advisor Board.
+When not at work, she can be found with her palomino gelding Quarter Horse, taking dressage lessons, or training her rescued mixed breed named Gracie.

 - Kathryn Crowell, M.D. graduated from Georgetown University School of Medicine in 1998 and completed her residency here at Penn State Hershey Medical Center.
 Areas of special interest include developmental pediatrics, medical education and child abuse.
 She serves as an advisor for residents and students, and is involved in curriculum development for 3rd and 4th year medical students.
 With Dr. Duda, Dr. Crowell is developing a consultative service for cases of suspected abuse.
 She is married and has three children.

 - Nicole Hackman, M.D., is a native of Hershey, Pennsylvania.
 She graduated from York College of Pennsylvania in 2003 and from Pennsylvania State College of Medicine in 2007.
 She completed her residency and has worked in various capacities within the Medical Center for more than 12 years starting while still in high school.
-Areas of special interest include breastfeeding, newborn care, allergy and asthma.
+Areas of special interest include breastfeeding education, support of nursing mothers and newborn care.
 She is an attending physician in the newborn nursery, and she teaches residents and medical students.
 Dr. Hackman is married and has children.

 - Kelly Kline, D.O. joined the practice in 2005.
 She is a native of Lancaster County.
 She graduated from the Philadelphia College of Osteopathic Medicine and completed her pediatric residency at Penn State Children's Hospital.
 Dr. Kline has a special interest in children with special needs and adolescent medicine.
 Dr. Kline is married, has three children of her own and currently resides in Lancaster.

-- Jody Ross, M.D., a Harrisburg native, graduated from Wright State University School of Medicine in 1994.
+- Jody Ross, M.D., is a Harrisburg native, and graduated from Wright State University School of Medicine in 1994.
 Areas of special interest include travel medicine and caring for international adoptees and children in foster care.
-She has been a pediatrician here for the past 9 years where, in addition to her responsibilities as a general pediatrician, she teaches third year medical students and supervises residents for continuity clinic.
-She considers her greatest accomplishments managing her career and raising her four children with her husband.
+She has been a pediatrician here since 1997, in addition to her responsibilities as a general pediatrician, she teaches third year medical students and supervises residents for continuity clinic.
+She and her husband have four children.

 - Deepa Sekhar, M.D. completed medical school at Brown University in Providence, RI in 2003.
 She subsequently went on to her pediatric residency at New York Presbyterian Hospital-Weill Cornell Medical Center in New York, NY.
-After a chief resident year at the Brooklyn Hospital Center in Brooklyn, NY she relocated to Dallas, TX in 2007.
-Dr. Sekhar worked in Dallas as a pediatric hospitalist, caring for patients admitted to the general pediatrics service.
+After a year as chief resident at the Brooklyn Hospital Center in Brooklyn, NY she relocated to Dallas, TX in 2007.
+Dr. Sekhar worked in Dallas as a pediatric hospitalist.
 In July 2008 she and her family moved to Hershey, PA.
+She has three little boys ages 6 years, 3 years, and 18 months.
+Her research involves iron deficiency and hearing screening for adolescents.
+She is board certified in general pediatrics and is a member of the American Academy of Pediatrics.
 Dr. Sekhar is fluent in both Spanish and English.

-Penn State Hershey Pediatrics strive to partner with parents to provide quality medical care for patients.
+Penn State Hershey Children's Hospital strive to partner with parents to provide quality medical care for patients.
 We care for children from birth through adolescence and provide routine health supervision as well as urgent evaluations for illnesses.
 We care for healthy patients as well as those with complex medical needs.
-We work closely with the subspecialists and hospitalists at Penn State Children’s Hospital, facilitate referrals and otherwise coordinate care when necessary.
+We work closely with the sub-specialists and hospitalists, facilitate referrals and otherwise coordinate care when necessary.

 Our faculty pediatricians conduct approved research studies within the office.
 From time to time, you or your child may be asked to participate in these opportunities.
 Participation is completely optional.
 To find out more about past and current or upcoming studies click here.

-Pediatric residents at Penn State Children’s Hospital care for patients at Penn State Hershey Pediatrics during their three year training.
+Our pediatric residents care for patients at Penn State Hershey Children's Hospital during their three year training.
 Your child may be scheduled directly with one of the resident doctors working under direct supervision of a faculty pediatrician.
 Residents review and discuss each patient with a supervising faculty member.
 You can be confident that your child will receive comprehensive care.